jazzyoki/ninaexporter/README.md

 sudo mkdir /etc/prometheus
 ```

+copy the prometheus.yaml provided in this repository into /etc/prometheus

 Go to Portainer (http://[raspbi]:9443) and create a new stack.
 Paste this Docker Compose yaml into it and deploy